 Facebook is also one of the only social media sites that allow you to memorialize an account.
 This means that instead of deleting the account and possibly losing hundreds of memories and photos living within the platform you can instead freeze the account to where all photos and posts are preserved but the account can no longer be logged into and the account doesn’t appear in public pages anymore.

 This alerts anyone that comes across the page that this person is no longer with us, and protects the account against identity theft.
 The only other site we know of that has this function is Instagram.

 If you’d like to know how to memorialize Facebook for a loved one, refer to our article on Facebook here.
-In addition to providing information on how to memorialize Facebook, if you sign-up with GoodTrust today we can even memorialize your account for free.
 Get started today!

 3. List Out Accounts to Take Down

 Managing someone’s digital life is a tedious task that takes time, patience and planning.
 If you’d like to see how GoodTrust can guide you through this process, click here.

 If you’re going at it solo though, planning and organization is key.
 We recommend first listing out all accounts that your loved one had, placing emphasis on ones that (1) are still charging money for a service and (2) have a large audience your loved one may have been active within (i.e. social media).
 After listing out these accounts, make a list of each document or piece of information that these sites require in order to shut down, memorialize or stop billing charges quickly and efficiently.